mateus4k/mateus4k.github.io/content/posts/database-acid-atomicity.md

 title = "Database ACID Principles: Atomicity" date = "2024-11-21"
 author = "Mateus Sampaio"
-description = "This principle is "all or nothing".
+description = "This principle is 'all or nothing'.
 When someone transfers money to another individual, for example, the transaction is either properly completed or not; even in the event of failures such as a database crash, there is no partial completion."
 +++

-# Database ACID Principles: Atomicity

 Consider this situation: would you also throw away your appetizer and main course if your dessert fell off the plate?
 Thanks to **atomicity**, one of a transaction's fundamental characteristics, a relational database works almost exactly like that.